 Follow the principle of least privilege when assigning accounts.
 This means you shouldn’t allow anyone access beyond what they need to do their job.
 Steer clear of “ALL” grants in MySQL, and don’t allow SysAdmin roles when using SQL Server unless strictly necessary.
 Always think about how implementing application accounts will affect the resiliency of your server, and run tasks and procedures as a dedicated user with restricted permissions, rather than as a full-access admin.
 If a user needs escalated access temporarily to perform a task, remove the additional access once the task is completed.

-- Secure Backups.
-Your backups have all the same data as your production databases, and thus need to be protected in the exact same way.
+Your backups have all the same server data as your production databases, and thus need to be protected in the exact same way.
 This means applying the same protocols to your backups, including restricting access, using security measures, and reviewing and controlling who has access to your backup data.

-- Continuously Monitor.
 Even if you take all the other steps above, your SQL Server could still be at risk of malicious entry.
-The best and final security measure involves setting up continuous monitoring software, which will help you to ensure any problems are discovered and resolved as quickly as possible.
+The best and final security measure involves setting up continuous monitoring software, which will help you ensure problems are discovered and resolved as quickly as possible.

 Best SQL Server Security Monitoring Tools

-There are several tools on the market that can help companies manage security and performance on their SQL Servers.
+There are several tools on the market that can help companies manage security and performance on their databases.
 Implementing SQL database security solutions should be a top priority for any admin, as without a secure database your information is at risk.